 For more information about the eligibility of a wrongful death lawsuit, reach out to a knowledgeable and compassionate lawyer.

 While wrongful death claims can be very complicated depending on the circumstances, it is important to collect and preserve the right evidence, which becomes increasingly difficult with the passage of time.
-So, if your family believes a wrongful death claim could be appropriate in your situation, contact a St. Augustine wrongful death lawyer as soon as possible for a case evaluation.
+So, if your family believes a wrongful death claim could be appropriate in your situation, contact a St. Augustine wrongful death lawyer at (877) 428-4177 for a free case evaluation.